The Victor Dahdaleh Foundation supports new study into tackling mesothelioma from researchers at the Universities of Cambridge and Leeds

 Supporting the Terry Fox Run UK in London

 The Victor Phillip Dadaleh Foundation is delighted to once again have supported the Terry Fox Run UK in London, in support of The Institute of Cancer Research.
 Many congratulations to all of those who took part in this wonderful event.
-Further details of The Terry Fox Run UK can be found here.
+About The Terry Fox Run is an annual charity event held in honor of Terry Fox, […]

 20/09/2024